usds/justice40-tool/data/data-pipeline/README.md

 For this project, we make use of [pytest](https://docs.pytest.org/en/latest/) for testing purposes.
 To run tests, simply run `poetry run pytest` in this directory (i.e. `justice40-tool/data/data-pipeline`).

-### Configuration / Fixtures

 Test data is configured via [fixtures](https://docs.pytest.org/en/latest/explanation/fixtures.html).

+### Score and post-processing tests

+The fixtures used in the score post-processing tests are slightly different.
 These fixtures utilize [pickle files](https://docs.python.org/3/library/pickle.html) to store dataframes to disk.
 This is ultimately because if you assert equality on two dataframes, even if column values have the same "visible" value, if their types are mismatching they will be counted as not being equal.

 In a bit more detail: